JORDAN Hashemite Kingdom of Jordan

 Earlier Petra was often described as the 8th original world wonders, but after the new award, the city was even written among the world’s new seven wonders.
 It is Jordan’s main tourist attraction, carved straight from the rock wall, built by the Nabateans, Arabs settled here more than 2,000 years ago and made the place into an important review of trade, and items such as silk, spices and other values associated with China, India and South Asia together with Egypt, Syria, Greece and Rome.

-The entrance to the city goes through the Siq, a narrow passage -over 1 km long surrounded by 80 meter high mountain.
+The entrance to the city goes through the Siq, a narrow passage over a half mile long surrounded by 260 ft. high mountain.
 Just going through this passage is a unique experience in itself.
 The colors and formations of the mountains yesterday in yellow, red and black color scheme.
 When you have come through the Siq, you will slowly see the”Al Khazneh” (Treasury) as a revelation.
-A massive facade, 30 m wide and 43 m high, carved directly out of the pink colored jagged rock wall – to be used as a burial of one of the important Nabataeer kings, while showing an incredible artistic hand, architecture and planning from the ancient ancestors.
+A massive façade, 100 ft. wide and 140 ft. high, carved directly out of the pink colored jagged rock wall – to be used as a burial of one of the important Nabataea kings, while showing an incredible artistic hand, architecture and planning from the ancient ancestors.

 By the coast of Jordan, surrounded by breathtaking scenery, lies Aqaba – a modern city with an impressive history.
 Aqaba’s warm waters and Jordan’s mild climate contribute to a perfect holiday.
 Here you will find beach clubs with all conceivable facilities.
 Soak up the sun in a hammock, snorkel, or try water skiing!
 The small local town is a wonderful break from everyday life, and has a nice special village feel.